isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
    }

-As of Kea 1.7.1, there are two parameters which determine if ``kea-dhcp4`` can generate DDNS requests to D2: the existing ``dhcp-ddns:enable-updates`` parameter, which now only controls whether ``kea-dhcp4`` connects to D2;
+Since Kea 1.7.1, there are two parameters which determine if ``kea-dhcp4`` can generate DDNS requests to D2: the existing ``dhcp-ddns:enable-updates`` parameter, which now only controls whether ``kea-dhcp4`` connects to D2;
 and the new behavioral parameter, ``ddns-send-updates``, which determines